 1. POLICY STATEMENT

-A policy on cryptographic controls has been developed with procedures to provide appropriate levels of protection to sensitive information whilst ensuring compliance with statutory, regulatory and contractual requirements.
+A policy on cryptographic controls has been developed with procedures to provide appropriate levels of protection to sensitive information whilst ensuring compliance with statutory, regulatory, and contractual requirements.
 The Data Handling Procedures establish requirements for the use of encryption techniques to protect sensitive data both at rest and in transit.
-This policy defines the controls and related procedures for the various areas where the encryption and other cryptographic techniques are employed.
+This policy defines the controls and related procedures for the various areas where encryption and other cryptographic techniques are employed.

 2. SCOPE AND APPLICATION OF THE POLICY